edgedb/edgedb/docs/datamodel/scalars/enum.rst

     :index: enum

-    An enumerated type is a data type consisting of an order list of values.
+    An enumerated type is a data type consisting of an ordered list of values.

-    An enumeration type can be declared in a schema declaration using the following :ref:`syntax <ref_eql_types_enum>`:
+    An enumerated type can be declared in a schema declaration using the following :ref:`syntax <ref_eql_types_enum>`:

     .. code-block:: sdl